 INTERNATIONAL BUSINESS INTERNSHIP

-INB majors are required to complete an internship in international business (INB 397).
-INB majors may satisfy this requirement by (a) participating in a Rollins International Internship program (London, Spain, Costa Rica, Shanghai, or Australia), (b) a summer internship abroad, or (c) a local internship in some aspect of international business.
+INB majors are required to complete an internship (INB 397).
+INB majors may satisfy this requirement by (a) participating in a Rollins International Internship program (e.g., London, Spain, Costa Rica, China, and Australia), (b) a summer internship abroad, or (c) a local internship with a reflection paper on some aspect of international business.
 Students register for internships through the Office of Career Services.

 INB majors are required to have a direct international experience.
-This requirement may be satisfied by: (a) participating in a Rollins semester abroad program, (b) participating in an INB approved Rollins study abroad course, (c) by experience as an international student studying in the U.S., or (d) by extensive experience living or working abroad at age 16 or older.
-Students should document their international experience, including dates, location, activities, etc., provide supporting evidence of overseas travel from a copy of entry/exit stamps from their passport, and write an essay (minimum length two pages, double-spaced) describing how their overseas experience has helped them to cope with, deal with, and appreciate another culture.
-An international business faculty member, appointed by the chair of the department, will review the essay to determine whether or not the international experience satisfies the requirements for the INB major.
+This requirement may be satisfied by (a) participating in a Rollins semester abroad program, (b) participating in an INB approved Rollins study abroad course, (c) by experience as an international student studying in the U.S., or (d) by extensive experience living or working abroad at age 16 or older.
+Students should document their international experience and provide supporting evidence and an essay describing their experience.
+The department chair will determine whether or not the international experience satisfies the requirements for the INB major.

-Requirements for the International Business minor are as follows.
+Requirements for the International Business minor are the following seven (7) courses.

 The International Business minor is open to any student.
-The minor can be combined with any major (except, of course, International Business) to give the student a better understanding of the role of business in today's world, current knowledge of international business, and career related skills.
+The minor can be combined with any major (exceptions = Business; Social Entrepreneurship & Business; or International Business) to give the student a better understanding of the role of business in today's world, current knowledge of international business, and career related skills.

 INB 101 Controversial Issues in International Business: Examines current issues in international business (such as wealth, progress, poverty, income inequity, economic development, social responsibility, cultural sensitivity, corruption, ecological efficiency, sustainable development, and worker exploitation) from a variety of perspectives.
 Students will learn to analyze fact, value, and policy issues using a variety of critical thinking tools.

-INB 200 Introduction to International Business: Introduces basic concepts in international business (INB) and examines key forces impacting INB.
-Studies global, political, economic, cultural, legal, demographic, geographic, and historical processes to understand how the world economy functions.
+INB 200 Introduction to International Business: Introduces basic concepts and examines key forces impacting international business.
+Examines global, political, economic, cultural, legal, demographic, geographic, and historical processes to understand how the world economy functions.
+Discusses international institutions, country market evaluations, foreign direct investment, the multinational company and its functions (organizational behavior, finance, marketing, operations), as well as the ethical environment of global business.

 INB 201 Technology and Global Business: Examines technologies important to the competitive operations of global businesses.
 Technologies such as business software applications, Internet, multimedia, videogames, databases, web services, wireless, and global telecommunications will be understood in relation to their effect on global business.